 2. Download the latest SDK Platform-tools.zip and extract it.

 3. Open the ‘platform-tools‘ folder and launch a command window by clicking on File > Open Windows PowerShell in the folder window.
-In case you have set up system-wide ADB and Fastboot, you can launch the command window from any screen of your PC.
+If you have set up system-wide ADB and Fastboot, you can launch the command window from anywhere on your PC.

-4. Anyway, type the following command and press the Enter key.
+4. Anyway, type the following command and press Enter.

 adb devices

-5. If you get the device ID as an alphanumeric value in the command window, it means that your ADB can detect your device in the Recovery Mode.
-(Lucky you! :D) I could not get past this step.
+5. If you get the device ID as an alphanumeric value in the command window, ADB has detected your device in the Recovery Mode.
+(Lucky you! :D) I could not get past this step.adb devices command in windows powershell

 6. Now type adb shell and hit the Enter key.
 After that, execute the mount data and mount system commands to mount the respective directories on your device.